Sleepstars/PDFTranslate-Team/docs/API_REFERENCE.md

 ### GET /api/tasks/{id}/download

-Download the translated PDF file.
+Download the translated PDF file (defaults to the dual-language output when available).
+Prefer the `monoOutputUrl` / `dualOutputUrl` fields from task responses for direct downloads of the specific variant.

 **Response (200 OK):**
 - Content-Type: `application/pdf`